Same-Sex Couples and Child Custody in New Jersey

 Creating these documents to specify who has parental rights over a child is essential to establishing rights as a parent and preparing for a potential child custody battle in case of a divorce.
 Children and custody cannot be handled or decided in a prenuptial or postnuptial contract, but spouses could take steps to ensure they are considered a parent by legally adopting any child to be raised in the marriage and creating contracts that show the child was a joint venture between both parties.

 Call a New Jersey Child Custody Lawyer for Help

-Same-sex couples and child custody in New Jersey includes many complicated aspects that could be difficult to handle.
+Same-sex couples and child custody in New Jersey include many complicated aspects that could be difficult to handle alone.
 All custody decisions should be in the best interest of the child, but as a parent, we know that you want to have the ability to remain in your child’s life and help them grow.
 A dedicated family attorney could help you prove that you should have the rights and responsibilities of parenthood after a divorce by proving biological or psychological parenthood when the situation is unclear.
 If you are fighting for the custody of your child, call an attorney today to start building your case and preparing to move on with your family’s life.